Zoloft and PPHN: FDA Warning and Causation Analysis

-Legacy of Health Communication and the Shift to Pharmaceutical Risk
+Legacy of General Health Communication

-Adequacy of FDA Warnings and Clinical Trial Data
+FDA Warning and Clinical Trial Data

-Causation Considerations and Risk-Benefit Balance
+Causation Considerations and Risk Context

 Important Notice